hano0709/Auro/README.md

 ```
 From here you should get some links which will redirect you to the gradio interface which contains the chatbot.
 ---

+### Contributors (Team Code Crusadors):

+- **Hano Varghese:** Team Leader.
+Build and trained transformer on both daywise as well as intraday stock price along with chart, also retrieve stock info.
+- **Ruhan Dave:** Integrated Gemini API with function calling, speech to text with multilingual, fetch historical data of currency exchange, crypto rate, commodity.